Fox News Fights Back On Lawsuit Filed Over Seth Rich Story

 That casts fresh light on a question that has sparked criticism from the day the story first surfaced: In what role was Wheeler acting?

 To Fox's readers and viewers, Wheeler appeared to be a source for Zimmerman's story.
 Indeed, Wheeler was the only one mentioned by name.
 Although his connection to Fox was disclosed, he was cited for his role as an investigator hired to help Rich's parents solve the mystery of who killed their son.
-Wheeler's attorney, Douglas Wigdor, tells NPR that Fox did not pay Wheeler as a contributor or commentator for the Seth Rich story.
+Wheeler's attorney, Douglas Wigdor, tells NPR that Fox did not pay Wheeler as a contributor or commentator for the Rich story.

 Wheeler had been selected and paid for the Riches by another Fox News commentator, though an unpaid one, named Ed Butowsky.
-He's a Dallas investment manager and supporter of President Trump who worked behind the scenes to try to link Rich to the leak of the Democratic emails as a way of deflecting criticism of the president.
+He is a Dallas investment manager and supporter of President Trump's who worked behind the scenes to try to link Rich to the leak of the Democratic emails as a way of deflecting criticism of the president.
 U.S. intelligence agencies have concluded the Russian government commissioned the hacking of the Democratic National Committee's emails to aid Trump's candidacy.

-Wigdor, Wheeler's attorney, says the move for arbitration is an attempt to get the botched Rich story out of public view, which he contended raised questions of the network's "broadcast standards."
+Wigdor, Wheeler's attorney, says the move for arbitration is an attempt to get the botched Rich story out of public view, which he contended raised questions about the network's "broadcast standards."

 "Unfortunately, they're trying to litigate this case under a veil of secrecy," Wigdor tells NPR.
 "They're willing to go so far as trying to use an arbitration agreement that covers his role as a contributor, to make an argument that it should cover his role as an investigator for the Rich family — for which he was paid by Ed Butowsky."

-Wheeler also sued Butowsky, whose lawyers contended he was not party to editorial decisions made by Fox News.
+Wheeler also sued Butowsky, whose lawyers contend he was not party to editorial decisions made by Fox News.
 Butowsky also argued he is not subject to the federal court's jurisdiction in Manhattan because he lives in Texas.

 Fox is facing Wigdor in more than 20 other cases.
 The employment lawyer unveiled another lawsuit Monday evening: The conservative commentator Scottie Nell Hughes alleged that Fox Business Network host Charles Payne raped her in 2013 and that he kept her in a relationship for two years with a threat of violence and the promise to advance her career.
 That aid stopped, according to the suit, when she finally broke off ties in 2015.